There’s always something new to learn in web development and design.

 But what is a progressive web app, I hear you ask?
-A PWA is an app delivered through the web, it takes advantage of modern internet technology to provide an app-like experience to visitors.
-PWAs are fast, secure and they are a truly mobile-first technology.
+A PWA is an app delivered through the web; it takes advantage of modern internet technology to provide an app-like experience to visitors.
+PWAs are fast, secure and they are a genuinely mobile-first technology.

 The differences between native apps and PWAs are that web-apps run right in the browser, they can work offline, and they can also be installed like a regular app.